How to Tell If You Have Iron Deficiency Anemia

 Blood tests can identify an iron deficiency, but that’s only part of the evaluation during an office visit.
 Those with mild symptoms may discover they are anemic during an annual checkup.

-“We always listen to what the patient is telling us,” Dr. Lustig says.
+“We always listen to what the patient is telling us,” Dr. Brill says.
 “A good history and physical are tools that no amount of technology can beat.”

 Lab tests then confirm the diagnosis.
-“I would recommend annual lab screenings so we have a trail to look back on if there is a change,” she says.
+“I would recommend annual lab screenings so we have a trail to look back on if there is a change,” he says.

-“An especially good source is quinoa — one serving has 5 mg or about 1/3 of your daily needs,” she says.
+“An especially good source is quinoa — one serving has 5 mg or about 1/3 of your daily needs,” he says.

 Other good sources include: